monokrome/openal-source/README.txt

 - Entities allowing mappers to modify the state of the system
 - Relinking standard Source entities to use OpenAL instead of Miles

-All samples are currently transient.
+All samples currently are not transient.
 They will not be removed on map change or if any other game-based event occurs, aside from quitting the game altogether.
 This will be changed in a later release.